parmentelat/r2lab-obsolete/rhubarbe-images/00-imaging.md

 * done on fit41 (and actually I should not have because the damn thing has is super slow when downloading pxefrisbee and I have no idea why)
 * created a USB stick from the `server` iso using USB Stick Creator on ubuntu
 * started with uploading a previous ubuntu image to be sure about the partitioning and `ext4` business
-* otherwise the procedure was in line with what `utilities.sh` has, except done mostly manually
+* otherwise the procedure was in line with what `imaging-utils.sh` has, except done mostly manually

 # 2015/12/09: `ubuntu-12.04.5`